subirvarma/GeneralCognitics/_posts/ofdm.md

 It can be argued that a great deal of scientific progress in the last 200 years has been made by exploting the 2-Layer Principle.
 This principle was first discovered by Joseph Fourier more than 200 years ago, with his invention of the Fourer Transform.
-This transform can be used to represent a signal that exists in time, such as the ones that are used in communications networks, in an abstract representation that is instead based on the frequencies that signal occupies.
-Its not an exaggeration to say that almost all of communications theory is based on the frequency based representation which is also called the Spectrum of the signal.
+This transform can be used to represent a signal that exists in time, such as the ones that are used in communications networks, into an abstract representation that is instead based on the frequencies that signal occupies.
+It is not an exaggeration to say that almost all of communications theory is based on the frequency based representation which is also called the spectrum of the signal.
 By using the spectral representation, we are able to manipulate time based signals in various ways, which would be impossible to do otherwise.

 Before launching into the Fourier Transform, I am going to introduce a simpler version, that was also discovered by Fourier, called the Fourier Series.